xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 You could add many more connections, such as **NETCONF** or **RESTCONF**.
 {: .notice--info}

-Now that you have a testbed which works, let’s make your **first** pyATS python script.
+Now that our testbed is ready, let’s make our **first** pyATS python script.

 ## Getting your first CLI output with pyATS